 Senninger pressure regulators limit excessive and varying inlet pressures to a constant outlet pressure.
 The outlet pressure can be matched to a sprinkler's design pressure regardless of the inlet pressure.
 Pressure Regulators help maintain sprinkler pattern integrity, distribution uniformity and performance.

 Both the i-Wob and the Xi-Wob provide instantaneous, uniform coverage over their entire wetted area.

 The i-Wob was made exclusively for flexible hose drops while the Xi-Wob was made for semi-rigid, steel and PE drops.
 However, those that prefer the Xi-Wob can also use it on flexible hose drops as long as it's installed with a drop weight like Senninger's Magnum Weight.

-Irrigators need to consider a sprinkler’s droplet size and their field’s soil texture when making a buying decision to avoid:
+That’s why growers need to consider a sprinkler’s droplet size and their field’s soil texture when determining which sprinkler they need.

 Providing the largest area of instantaneous coverage possible helps reduce the impact of a sprinkler's application pattern on the soil and crop.
 This critical aspect of sprinkler performance is similar to the need for wide tires on farm equipment to reduce soil compaction.